akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 The most important thing when working with Neural Networks is not the architecture, not the amount of layers, or the amount of weights: Its the data.
 Why?
-You can build the largest and most complex network you want, one rule always stays the same: Garbage in = Garbage out.
+You can build the largest and most complex Neural Network you want, one rule always stays the same: Garbage in = Garbage out.
 So at the input data we start!